 Elephant, Guar, Sambhars, and Tigers are the major attraction of the sanctuary.
 A variety of other wild species including Bison, Spotted Deer, Leopards, Malabar Flyings Squirrels, Stripe necked Mongooses and countless others can also be spotted around the Periyar lake.
 There are over 260 species of birds here, including Nilgiri Wood Pigeons, Blue-Winged Parakeets, White Bellied Tree Pies, Laughing Thrushes and Fly Catchers.

 Idduki Wildlife Sanctuary

-Explore the wildlife of Kerala in the famous Idukki wildlife Sanctuary Totally encompassed by land, Idukki is one of the most nature rich areas of Kerala.
-Located at an altitude of 450-748 mt above sea level, Idukki sieze the forest land between the Cheruthoni river and the Periyar river.
+Explore the wildlife of Kerala in the famous Idukki wildlife Sanctuary Totally encompassed by land, Idukki is one of the most nature-rich areas of Kerala.
+Located at an altitude of 450-748 mt above sea level, Idukki seize the forest land between the Cheruthoni river and the Periyar river.
 This sanctuary spreads over the Thodupuzha and Udumpanchola taluks of Idukki district, spanning over 77 sq. km and is about 450 – 748 m above sea level.
 The Idukki Reservoir formed by three dams – Cheruthoni, Idukki, and Kulamavu – extends to 33 sq km.